lukoshkin/aws-utils/README.md

 Improve your user experience with `~/.ec2_login_opts`.
 Check the example [`ec2_login_opts.example`](./ec2_login_opts.example)

+- `user` - user under which to login on the remote host
 - `instance_id` - static id of the EC2 instance
    It allows to fetch IP4 address without explicitly specifying it in the command
 - `sshkey` - path to your key pair used for connecting to the machine